cloudFPGA/cFp_HelloThemisto/REG/README.md

   - `run_main.sh` which performs a '_build monolithic_' of the FPGA followed by a RTL/CO-SIMULATION of the HLS-based IP cores.

 **Warning**
-The above scripts must be executed from the cFp_Triangle root directory which must be defined ahead with the _$cFpFlashRootDir_ variable.
+The above scripts must be executed from the cFp_Triangle root directory which must be defined ahead with the _$cFpRootDir_ variable.
 Any other environment variable must also be sourced beforehand.

 **Example**
 The main cFp_Triangle script can be called as follows: